AmmarMian/numerical_optimization/content/docs/practical_labs/mnist.md

 - Build and train CNNs using PyTorch
 - Apply transfer learning to improve model performance
 - Understand the trade-offs between different optimization strategies

+> You need to implement a backpropagation procedure for MLP.
+Since we didn't have time to cover this, we refer to [this ressource](https://visionbook.mit.edu/backpropagation.html).

 ## Part I: Classical Machine Learning Approaches